1. Basic configuration

 Using the status screen on the console you can also view the current state of the cluster in a summarised form in the Cluster box.
-The role of the respective node is shown after the current status with (M) for the master host and (S) for the slave host.
+The role of the respective node is shown after the current status with (M) for the main host und (S) for the subordinate host.

 11.6.
 Special cases in the cluster